Kestron06/WiiMiiRead-Write/README.md

 Dependencies: fs.
 That's it - `npm i fs` from a command line in the same folder as the program and you're good to go.

 Also while I believe it is fully functioning, I obviously cannot test every single Mii combination and also have not worked with Binary before.
 If you find anything wrong, please let me know!
 You can reach me at kestron@kestron.software, or making an issue, or joining https://discord.gg/k3yVkrrvez

+#MakeSpecial.js
+IS NOT TESTED.
+IT WILL MOST LIKELY NOT WORK.
+I am pinging it up to the repo because of some issues I'm having with my laptop.
+It MIGHT work, but it most likely won't.
+I haven't tested.